-Amy has returned home and has dedicated the past 2 years setting up a physiotherapy service to smaller rural areas that would otherwise not have this service available.
+Amy returned home after travelling and has dedicated the past few years setting up a physiotherapy service to smaller rural areas that would otherwise not have this service available.
 Physio Direct now has clinics in over 12 rural locations in both the North and South Island.

 She is dedicated to bringing under serviced communities the services they are entitled to.

 Amy’s passion is to help underdeveloped areas and is looking forward to further expanding Physio Direct regionally and internationally to help many more communities who have limited services.